winningproduct/learn-portal/models/8-optimize/referrals-and-upsales-plan.md

 templateKey: "model-post"
 indexingField: 9-Optimize
 title: "6-Referrals and upsales plan"
 subtitle: "Referral marketing is the method of promoting products or services to new customers through referrals, usually word of mouth.
-You can upsell your product by creating a referral marketing plan""
+You can upsell your product by creating a referral marketing plan"
 date: 2019-07-25T15:04:10.000Z
 featuredpost: true
 featuredimage: "img/8-optimize-referral-marketting.jpg"